Calvin-CS/Infrastructure_docker_amber_debbuild/README.md

   1. Install Docker
   2. Open scripts/variables.env and edit the the MAINTAINER variables, and the LICENSE acceptance variables.
-  3. Decide on what Ubuntu version you will be building: focal - Ubuntu 20.04 LTS jammy - Ubuntu 22.04 LTS noble - Ubuntu 24.04 LTS
+  3. Decide on what Ubuntu OS version you will be building for: focal - Ubuntu 20.04 LTS jammy - Ubuntu 22.04 LTS noble - Ubuntu 24.04 LTS